 Where to Stay

-- Oxford Hotel - cute rooms, right downtown, allows dogs
+- Oxford Hotel: rooms, right downtown, allows dogs

 Where to Eat and Drink

-- Ariana - upscale and delicious (make sure to try the Westside 75 cocktail and budino for desert)
+- Ariana: Upscale and delicious (make sure to try the Westside 75 cocktail and budino for dessert)

 - Brasada Ranch for sunset dinner or cocktails – the homemade smores are a treat